Kolin63/BetsAndRegrets/README.md

 - I've really got to start being more careful with this...
 (After he loses his second soul)
 - I miss my family...
 (After he loses a day after losing 2 souls)
 - It's okay, I can get it back (After he loses a day after losing 2 souls)
 - Oh!
 Oh yes!
 There is hope!
-(After he wins a day after losing 2 souls) **
+(After he wins a day after losing 2 souls)
 - D-do I have a chance?
-(After he wins a day after losing 2 souls) **
+(After he wins a day after losing 2 souls)
 - Devil: Hahahaha!
 You've only got one shot left, after this, you'll be mine forever. *snap* (After he loses his third soul)
 - *shakey voice* N-no...
 I've really got to be more careful.
 I need to get back to my family (after he loses his third soul)
-- I'm so sorry for being a liar, this is why I'm here... (when he loses a day after he lost 3 souls) **
+- I'm so sorry for being a liar, this is why I'm here... (when he loses a day after he lost 3 souls)
-- Cheating at life landed me here... (when he loses a day after he lost 3 souls) **
+- Cheating at life landed me here... (when he loses a day after he lost 3 souls)
 - *gasp* YES, YES!
 I HAVE A CHANCE (when he wins a day after losing 3 souls)
-- I'm so close! (when he wins and is above 9M) **
+- I'm so close! (when he wins and is above 9M)
-- I was so close! (when he loses and goes below 9M) **
+- I was so close! (when he loses and goes below 9M)
 - Devil: Grr...
 You've won..
-I'm a man of my word, you are free... (when you win the game) **
+I'm a man of my word, you are free... (when you win the game)
 - Yes, YES!
 I'm free.
 I'm so sorry for lying and cheating, I'll live life as a better man!
 I will no longer be my own worst enemy!
-(After he is let free) **
+(After he is let free)
 - Narrator: After the man was let free, he lived life to the best of his ability.
 He became a loving husband and a caring father.
 He volunteered at his local soup kitchen, and was a good person overall.
 He had stopped lying and cheating his way through life.
 He was no longer, his own worst enemy.
-(After he wins) **
+(After he wins)
-- Narrator: After the man was prisoned, his body laid lifeless.
+- Narrator: After the man was imprisoned, his body laid lifeless.
 He hadn't learned his lesson about being his own worst enemy.
 He served the devil for the rest of eternity.
-(After he wins) **
+(After he loses)